 Inspired by sand, sea and breathtaking sunsets, Dockside Inn & Suites’ pool, splash pad and Oasis Beach Bar had a very similar setup to Surfside.
 There was even a ping pong table that my husband and daughter took full advantage of!

 The Surfside Inn and Suites Universal Studios Store™ located in the lobby also came in really handy on our last day.
 I think it had better merchandise options than the parks!
 Of course, I bought my usual Christmas tree ornament souvenir- a ticket for the Hogwarts Express!

-Included with your stay at Surfside Inn and Suites is something that’s a non-negotiable for me: FREE Park Transportation.
+Included with your stay at both Surfside Inn and Suites and Dockside is something that’s a non-negotiable for me: FREE Park Transportation.
 Located just outside the hotel lobby, you and your family can take a complimentary shuttle to Universal Orlando Resort.
 It takes 5 minutes and is super convenient to either Universal Studios Florida or Universal’s Islands of Adventure (which are right next to each other).

 The hotel does have a charge to park your car which I don’t love.
 Luckily there’s a pretty nice parking garage onsite, so your vehicle will live in the shade for a few days.

 Universal’s Islands of Adventure + Express Pass

 Universal’s Islands of Adventure was the first park we hit on Day 1.
 Since the Wizarding World of Harry Potter is located in the back, we veered left and got our Marvel Superhero fix first.
 Gosh I love The Amazing Adventures of Spiderman ride!
 Classic!

 Avery wasn’t tall enough to ride The Incredible Hulk Coaster yet, so #modernbocadad and I saved that attraction for the following night while my mom and Avery enjoyed the holidays at Seuss Landing.